Bound-T

 Confidence in real-time performance

 A real-time program must meet its deadlines every time and all the time.
 Bound-T is a software tool that helps you create reliable real-time software.
-By static analysis of the code, Bound-T computes an upper bound on the execution time.
-Thus it is easy to verify that deadlines are met even in the worst-case execution path.
+By static analysis of the code, Bound-T computes an upper bound on the worst-case execution time (the WCET).
+Thus it is easy to verify that deadlines are met even in the worst case.

 Diagram: Bound-T Context